Skip to Main Content

 CDM Smith received the prestigious Sustainability Award for outstanding contribution to the Gridbooster Kupferzell project.

-The Kupferzell grid booster, located in north-eastern Baden-Wuerttemberg, is setting new standards as the world's largest grid battery storage facility with a total output of 250 MW for one hour, set on an area the size of 4.5 soccer pitches (approx. 34,000 m²).
-The new grid booster will help reduce the operating costs of the German transmission grid, enable more efficient use of the grid operator's existing as well as new power lines, and keep the power grid stable during transmission line outages - within milliseconds.
+The Kupferzell grid booster in northeastern Baden-Württemberg sets new standards in large-scale battery storage, with a capacity of 250 MW for one hour across an area of approximately 4.5 football fields (around 34,000 m²).
+The system helps reduce operating costs in the German transmission grid, enables more efficient use of existing and new power lines, and stabilises the grid within milliseconds in the event of transmission line failures.

 CDM Smith as Civil EPC Partner